Skip to main content

 • Legal fees incurred in carrying on a business are generally tax deductible under s 8-1 of the Income Tax Assessment Act 1997 (Cth).

 One of the most common questions business owners ask before engaging a lawyer is: "How much is this going to cost me?"
 It is a fair question.
 Legal fees are a significant business expense, and unlike most professional services, the final bill can be difficult to predict if you do not understand how lawyers charge.
-This guide breaks down commercial lawyer costs in Brisbane with specific figures, explains the different fee structures available, and gives practical advice on getting value from your legal spend.
+This guide breaks down commercial lawyer costs in Brisbane with specific figures, explains the different fee structures available and gives practical advice on getting value from your legal spend.

 Typical Commercial Lawyer Fees in Brisbane